 History of the Android

 Android is an operating system that was founded in the year 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White in Palo Alto, California.
 Initially, it was a small start-up named Android Inc., which aimed to develop smart mobile software.
-Due to insufficient funding, Google acquired the company in 2005 for $50 million.
-The co-founders joined Google to continue building the OS.
+Google acquired Android Inc. in 2005 for around $50 million, and the co-founders joined Google to continue building the operating system.
 Finally, the first public beta of Android 1.0 was released on November 5, 2007, marking the official beginning of Android’s journey.

 List of All Android Versions